 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Pineoblastoma is a very rare tumor that develops in the pineal gland in the brain.
-The pineal gland is a tiny structure deep within the brain.
-The main function of the pineal gland is to release melatonin, a hormone that controls sleep.
-It also influences the release of certain hormones from the pituitary gland.
+Pineoblastoma is a very rare brain tumor that develops in the pineal gland.
+The pineal gland is a tiny structure found deep within the brain.
+The main pineal gland function is to release melatonin, a hormone that controls sleep.

 Pineoblastoma is most common in children and young adults.
-However, these tumors account for less than 1% of childhood brain tumors.
+However, it is a rare tumor.
+Pineoblastomas account for less than 1% of childhood brain tumors.
 About half of tumors that occur in the pineal gland are pineoblastomas.
 Other tumors that can occur in the pineal gland include germ cell tumors, gliomas, and benign pineal parenchymal tumors.
-Pineoblastomas are very similar in histology to embryonal tumors such as medulloblastoma that occur in other locations.

 Signs and symptoms of pineoblastoma depend on the tumor size and spread to other parts of the brain.
-Often, the tumor presses on the aqueduct in the brain.
-This causes cerebrospinal fluid to build up (hydrocephalus) and puts pressure on the brain.
+Often, the tumor causes cerebrospinal fluid to build up (hydrocephalus) and puts pressure on the brain.

 Pineoblastoma symptoms may include:

 The brain has a connected set of fluid-filled openings, called ventricles.
 As a pineal gland tumor grows, it can press on one of these chambers and block the normal flow of cerebrospinal fluid.
 This causes a buildup of fluid within the brain known as hydrocephalus.
-The fluid causes the ventricles to widen and increases pressure on the brain (intracranial pressure).
-Many of the symptoms of tumors in the pineal region are due to the increased pressure against brain tissue.
+The fluid increases pressure on the brain (intracranial pressure).
+Many of the symptoms of pineal tumors are due to the increased pressure against brain tissue.

 Doctors test for pineoblastoma in several ways.

 There is no standard staging for pineoblastoma.
 However, doctors may classify the tumor by spread of disease.
-This tumor may spread through the cerebrospinal fluid in 10-20% of cases.
+Pineoblastoma may spread through the cerebrospinal fluid in 10-20% of cases.
 It rarely spreads to other parts of the body outside the central nervous system.

-Optic pathway tumors are grouped by how they look under the microscope.
+Pineal gland tumors are classified by how they look under the microscope.
 The more abnormal tumor cells look, the higher the grade.
 Pineoblastomas are high-grade (grade IV) tumors.

-Survival rates for pineoblastoma are estimated to be between 60-65%.
+Survival rates for newly diagnosed pineoblastoma are about 60-65%.

 Treatment for pineoblastoma depends on several factors including the size and location of the tumor and the child’s age.
-The main treatments for pineoblastoma are surgery, chemotherapy, and radiation therapy.
-Treatment protocols are often similar to those used for medulloblastoma.
+The main treatments for pineoblastoma are surgery, radiation therapy, and chemotherapy.
+Treatment plans are often similar to those used for medulloblastoma.
 Patients may be eligible for treatment through a clinical trial.

 Radiation therapy is often used after surgery for pineoblastoma.
-The dose and extent of radiation therapy depends on the presence or absence of disease spread and patient age.
+The dose and extent of radiation therapy depends on patient risk factors, whether the disease has spread, and patient age.
 Radiation is not used in very young children due to the increased risk of long-term side effects.
-In general, for patients older than 3 years of age, radiation directed towards the entire central nervous system (craniospinal irradiation) with a higher dose (boost) at the primary tumor site is delivered.
+In general, for patients older than 3 years of age, radiation is delivered over the entire central nervous system (craniospinal irradiation) with a higher dose (boost) at the primary tumor site.
 Late effects due to radiation can potentially occur and need to be monitored.

 Chemotherapy is often used along with radiation therapy and surgery.
 Chemotherapy may be used before surgery to shrink the tumor to make it easier to remove or after surgery to kill cancer cells left behind.
 In very young children, chemotherapy may be used to help delay radiation until the child is older.
 A combination of chemotherapy medicines is used to treat pineoblastoma.
 These medicines often include vincristine, cyclophosphamide and cisplatin.
 Other types of chemotherapy may also be used.

-Periodic surveillance with magnetic resonance imaging is used to monitor patients after completion of treatment.
-Follow-up should focus on early detection and intervention for potential neurological, cognitive and endocrine complications.
+Ongoing follow-up care, laboratory tests, and routine MRI scans are used to monitor patients after completion of treatment.
+Monitoring should focus on early detection of recurrence and treatment for potential neurological, cognitive, and endocrine complications.